(855) 321-7473

 ICFs are found mainly in new construction rather than retrofitting projects.
 They are easy to install and have several advantages, including strength, durability, and the ability to be well-sealed and well-insulated.

 But just how sustainable are insulated concrete forms?
 Concrete requires more energy to produce compared to conventional wood-framed construction.
 However, operational energy also plays a significant role in the environmental impact of a building throughout its lifetime.
-In this article, we investigate the environmental effects of ICFs by examining the life cycle of this building material.
+In this article, we'll investigate the environmental effects of ICFs by examining the life cycle of this building material.

 Table of Contents